mandatoryhashtags/Gen6/gen6/stellar-odyssey/Chapter-6-Combat.md

 ### Chapter 6: Combat

 Combat in Gen6 is designed to be fast-paced and thrilling, reflecting the pulpy style of the game.
 It can be deadly, so strategic thinking and quick actions are crucial.
 Your defense represents a combination of dodging, parrying, and blocking.
-When you get hit, there are no "soak" rolls to mitigate damage; you take it directly.
+When you get hit, there are no "soak" rolls to mitigate damage you just reduce damage by your toughness or armor rating; then you take it directly.
 However, the game is balanced to allow for heroic feats and exciting action.

 ## Step-by-Step Combat